XiaoChen1992/CPSCI-307/README.md

 4. **Participation**: If you have three unexcused absences.
 You will lose 5% of your final score.
 For example, your final score is 90, but you missed three class, then your final score is $90 \times 0.95 = 85.5$.
 Check section **Attendance and Late Policy** for more details.

 Your final score will be a weighted sum of all three parts.
-For example, Assignments: 89, exam: 80, and project: 95, then the final score is $89 \times 0.3 + 80 \times 0.1 + 95 \times 0.6 = 91.7$.
+For example, assignments: 89, exam: 80, and final project: 95, then the final score is $89 \times 0.3 + 80 \times 0.1 + 95 \times 0.6 = 91.7$.
 Your final score will convert to a letter grade by following table:

 | Score | Letter Grade |